 Looking after them by brushing and flossing them daily and visiting our dentist regularly are drummed into us from a young age.
 Nevertheless, problems with our teeth are virtually inevitable, with one of the most common being dental cavities.

-Dental cavities, also referred to as dental caries, are areas of decay that form on the teeth.
-These occur when the bacteria that lives on our teeth comes into contact with carbohydrates in the food and drink that we consume.
+Dental cavities also referred to as dental caries, are areas of decay that form on the teeth.
+These occur when the bacteria that live on our teeth come into contact with carbohydrates in the food and drink that we consume.
 The bacteria feed on these carbohydrates and produces acid.
 This acid then combines with the bacteria as well as any food debris and saliva in our mouth to form plaque, which is a sticky substance that clings to our teeth.

 Treatment for dental cavities often depends on the extent of decay that the patient is experiencing.
 Early stages of decay can normally be treated with a cavity filling.
 This is when any bacteria or debris is cleared out of the hole in the tooth, and it is filled with an artificial material, usually silver amalgam or white porcelain/resin, so that the decay cannot penetrate any further.

 However, if the decay is substantial, then a cavity filling may not be possible.
 In this case, you may be recommended for a dental crown.
 This is an artificial tooth-shaped cap, usually made from porcelain, that sits over the top of the affected tooth.
 This is put in place after the decayed part of the tooth has been removed so that damage cannot spread.

 As with all dental problems, the sooner you seek treatment, the less likely you are to suffer from unpleasant side effects that require highly invasive treatments.
 If a cavity is left untreated, it is guaranteed to get worse.
 The decayed part of the tooth will spread, both outwards across the enamel and deeper inside towards the root of the tooth.